Atash03/orient-web/README.md

-# Esse Elite Groups - Website

-Project structured with Feature-Sliced Design architecture, fully set up with ESLint, Prettier, and Husky for code quality.
+The project structured with Feature-Sliced Design architecture, fully set up with ESLint, Prettier, and Husky for code quality.

 ## Getting Started